satorrwanda/.github/profile/README.md

 ## 12. **License**
-   - **Internal Use Only**: This project is for internal use only.
-It is not shared publicly and does not require a public license.
+   - **Internal Use Only**: These projects are  for internal use only.
+They are  not shared publicly and does not require a public license.